mukobi/triangle-mesh-editor/README.md

 # Stanford CS248 Assignment 2: MeshEdit

 The repository is located at https://github.com/stanford-cs248/triangle-mesh-editor.
-We have created a wiki (https://github.com/stanford-cs248/triangle-mesh-editor/wiki) that will will be the primary source of information about this assignment.
-This document only contains administrative details about grading and submission.
+We have created a wiki (https://github.com/stanford-cs248/triangle-mesh-editor/wiki) that will be the primary source of information about this assignment.
+On that page you will find all the details about what you need to implement, etc. This document only contains administrative details about building the starter code, grading, and submission.

 ## Due Date